will-t-harris/bikes-and-bytes/data/blog/2020/04/21/check-for-array-duplicates-using-es6-sets.md

 > `Set` objects are collections of values.
 You can iterate through the elements of a set in insertion order.
 A value in the `Set` **may only occur once**;
 > it is unique in the `Set`'s collection.

-Read that last line once more time, as that is our secret sauce here.
+Read that last line one more time, as that is our secret sauce here.
 'A value in the `Set` **may only occur once**; it is unique in the `Set`'s collection.'

 This fact means that we can convert our original array into a `Set` and then be confident that it only contains unique values.
 Once we've extracted all of the unique values from the array and stored them in our `Set`, we can compare the lengths of the array and the Set.
 If the lengths are not the same, it must follow that the array contained duplicate values!